Fehiroh/Scaled_unemployment_county_map/README.md

 # Finding the Data:

-Part of the challenge of this excercise
+Part of the challenge of this excercise was to join in data that had not been designed to be joinable.
+A great option in these instances, and when looking for data / shapefiles in general is to look for either governmental or NGO data sources, which is what was done here.

 ## The Shapefile
  The shapefile was obtained from the Homeland Infrastructure Foundation-Level